Darkness4/blog/pages/blog/2024-01-27-webauthn-guide/page.md

 #### The login/register session store

-**This is not the JWT session store, this is because we have to store the challenge and the user ID.**
+**This is not the JWT session store, this is because we have to store the WebAuthn challenge and the user ID.** See [SessionData for more information.](https://github.com/go-webauthn/webauthn/blob/45438bf44d105bf35be63245dfeba6c71c0972fe/webauthn/types.go#L205-L216)

 To implement the session store, you can use any key-value database.
 Since this is an example, we will use a simple map.